 The beam diagnostic systems are designed to provide a complete characterization of the beam properties including beam closed orbit, size, tune, circulating current, fill pattern, lifetime, chromaticity, beam loss pattern, beam density distribution, emittance, and bunch length.
-A large number of beam monitors and will be installed in the ring.
+A large number of beam monitors and will be installed in the ring (see Table 2).